 - Casper Wave is all-foam, and Tempur-Pedic is largely known for its all-foam options.

-- Both can be suitable for side sleepers.
+- Both incorporate memory foam and can be suitable for side sleepers.

 - They offer trials of similar length (100 days for Casper, 90 for Tempur-Pedic).